Here’s why it took 144 years to complete Spain’s most iconic building.

 Many of these features and facilities are open to the public today.
 Visitors can explore a variety of chapels, attend Mass on Sunday, visit the onsite museum, marvel at stained-glass windows, meander through tree-like columns and even climb one of the church’s towers.

-Yet for all its grandeur, the experience has long been shaped by the reality of an unfinished masterpiece, with scaffolding a constant backdrop.
-But that’s about to change, with the final phase of construction now underway.
-The building and fitting of the last tower, representing Jesus Christ, is nearly done.
-It marks the third and final facade’s completion, fittingly titled Glory.
+Yet for all its grandeur, the experience has long been shaped by the reality of an unfinished masterpiece.
+But as of 2026, that has changed, with the final phase of construction now over.
+The final tower, representing Jesus Christ, was placed on 20 February to complete the third and final facade, fittingly named Glory.

 Forgotten (but fascinating) facts